fs-linguistics/Fachschaft-Planning/README.md

 Planning for our meetings, anyone may contribute!

-If you want to contribute, message John with what you want to add.
+If you want be a responsible member,  see [here](contributing.md).

-If you want be a responsible member,  see [here](contributing.md)
+If git is too hard, click [here](https://github.com/fs-linguistics/Fachschaft-Planning/issues/new/choose)

-If actually contributing is too daunting of a task, click [here](https://github.com/fs-linguistics/Fachschaft-Planning/issues/new/choose) to fill out a github issue for clarification.
-Or ask in one of our group chats.
-Or message us on instagram.
-Or do whatever you want with your life.
+And if you don't want to do that either, just message John with what you want to add.

 # Next meeting(s):